susridhanyamenon/susridhanyamenon/README.md

 - 👀 I’m interested in information problem solving (IPS), building things and making work flows more efficient.
 - 🌱 I’m currently learning to digitise the process of market information extraction from a combination of spreadsheets and manual workflows to cloud based artificially intelligent designs based on real time data on assets.
 - 💞️ I love to strive to do and be more with the challenge of a new project and all the possibilities that come with it.
-- 📫 I read my emails at my Microsoft Outlook inbox msdhanyamenon@outlook.com.
+- 📫 I read my emails at my Microsoft Outlook inbox msdhanyamenon@outlook.in.